South Korea's Acting President Han Duck-soo impeached

 However, parliament Speaker Woo Won-shik said only a simple majority of 151 votes was needed to impeach Han.

+Lawmakers from the ruling People Power Party protested the announcement and left the chamber.

-The opposition, which has majority control of parliament with 192 lawmakers, all voted to impeach Han.
+The opposition, which has majority control of parliament with 192 lawmakers, all voted to impeach the acting president.

-Following the impeachment vote, Han said he respected parliament's decision and will step aside to avoid more chaos.
+Following the vote, Han said he respected parliament's decision and would step aside to avoid more chaos.

 The main opposition Democratic Party decided to impeach Han after he did not immediately appoint three justices to fill vacancies at the Constitutional Court.